nitingautam09/panchayat/SETUP_INSTRUCTIONS.md

 1. `npm run build`
 2. Go to https://app.netlify.com
-3. Drag and drop the `dist/public` folder
+3. Drag and drop the `dist` folder

 ### Deploy to any web server

-Copy contents of `dist/public` folder to your web server.
+Copy contents of the `dist` folder to your web server.

 ---